Neuro-Agility Framework

 Brain Ergonomics

-Most man made physical environments in which you work and learn are not always conducive to optimum brain performance or your health.
-If the physical environment in which you work is dehumanized, it will negatively impact your brain’s performance because it may cause you to produce chemicals, called cortical inhibitors, that may hinder or limit electrical transmission between neurons (brain cells) and are therefore not conducive to your brain health and performance in the medium to long term.
+Most man-made working and learning environments are not always conducive to optimum brain performance or health.
+If you work in a dehumanized environment, it will negatively impact your brain’s performance because it may cause you to produce chemicals, called cortical inhibitors, that may hinder or limit electrical transmission between neurons (brain cells) and are therefore not conducive to your brain health and performance in the medium to long term.

 Cognitive Skills